Ask the Doctor

 Questions about kidney disease?
 Risk factors?
 Signs and symptoms?
 Are you concerned about yourself, a friend or family member?
 Ask Dr. Spry.

 Recent studies indicate that 26 million American adults suffer from chronic kidney disease (CKD) and that the number is likely to rise unless Americans get serious about prevention.
-Primary risks include: diabetes; heart disease; high blood pressure; a family history of kidney disease; and age 60-plus.
+Primary risks include: diabetes; heart disease; high blood pressure; a family history of kidney failure; and age 60-plus.
 Secondary risks include: obesity; autoimmune diseases; urinary tract infections and systemic infections.

 Exercising regularly and controlling weight are just two of the ten ways keep your kidneys healthy.

 Posted under: General Health